-Table 2 indicates that changes in average summer GST (-0.30 to +3.49°C) will closely replicate changes in average summer AT (-0.30 to +3.49°C).
-Table 2 also suggests that increases in fall GST will be slightly less than increases in fall AT (average fall ratio, Δ GST/ Δ AT = 93%) and that increases in spring AT will be damped at the ground surface (average spring ratio, Δ GST/ Δ AT = 72%).
-The spring damping effect is presumably caused by a lingering snowpack.
+Table 2 indicates that changes in average summer GST (-0.30 to +3.49 °C) will closely replicate changes in average summer AT (-0.30 to +3.49 °C) for this location.
+Table 2 also suggests that increases in fall GST will be slightly less than increases in fall AT (average fall ratio, Δ GST/ Δ AT = 93 %) and that increases in spring AT will be damped at the ground surface (average spring ratio, Δ GST/ Δ AT = 72 %).
+The spring damping effect is caused by a lingering snowpack.
 Thus, changes in seasonal GST will likely follow changes in seasonal AT during the warmer period, but not during the colder period.

-5.2 The empirical GST-GWT function
+5.2 The empirical GST to groundwater temperature function

 The results presented in Fig. 9 indicate that an empirical relationship of the form of Eq.
-(2) is flexible enough to reproduce GWT at coarse spatial ($\sim 2\,\mathrm{m}$) and temporal (monthly) resolutions.
-As expected, the RMSE values were higher at shallow depths where the seasonal variability in GWT is greater; however, the relatively constant correlation coefficients (R-values) suggest that the function is consistent in addressing the variability in measured GWT to depths of approximately 9 m.
-Figure 9 suggests that the function has a problem with simulating GWT in April.
-We expect that this error arises due to advective heat transport associated with the spring snowmelt and major recharge event during this period and/or with the latent heat absorbed during the thawing of the upper few cm of soil.
+(2) is flexible enough to reproduce groundwater temperature at coarse spatial (~ 2 m) and temporal (monthly) resolutions.
+As expected, the RMSE values were higher at shallow depths where the seasonal variability in groundwater temperature is greater.
+However, the relatively constant correlation coefficients (R values) suggest that the function is consistent in addressing the variability in measured groundwater temperature to depths of approximately 9 m.
+Figure 9 suggests that the function has a problem with simulating groundwater temperature in April.
+We expect that this error arises due to advective heat transport associated with the spring snowmelt and major recharge event during this period and/or with latent heat absorbed during the thawing of the upper few cm of soil.

 The coefficients of determination (R^2) in Fig. 10 illustrate that the lag term (L) and the damping factor (D) generally varied with depth as expected.
-The slope of the natural logarithm of the damping factor vs. depth relationship can be used to infer a soil thermal diffusivity of $7.1 \times 10^{-7} \,\mathrm{m}^2 \,\mathrm{s}^{-1}$ (see Eq.
-4 in Taylor and Stefan, 2009), which is in agreement with the typical saturated soil thermal diffusivity $(7.0 \times 10^{-7} \, \text{m}^2 \, \text{s}^{-1})$ reported by Bonan (2008).
+The slope of the natural logarithm of the damping factor vs. depth relationship can be used to infer a soil thermal diffusivity of $7.1 \times 10^{-7} \text{ m}^2 \text{ s}^{-1}$ (see Eq.
+4 in Taylor and Stefan, 2009), which is in agreement with the typical saturated soil thermal diffusivity $(7.0 \times 10^{-7} \text{ m}^2 \text{ s}^{-1})$ reported by Bonan (2008).
 Thus, the behaviour of the D and L terms concurred with our expectations based on classic heat conduction theory.
 As discussed, B is an encompassing parameter to account for any heat transfer process other than saturated zone conduction.
-Near-surface phenomena (freezing, evaporative losses to the atmosphere, thermal conductivity heterogeneities due to variable saturation, etc.) and groundwater flow can significantly perturb a temperature-depth profile.
-These phenomena exhibit seasonality, which would contribute to the errors in the estimated GWT for particular months.
+Near-surface phenomena (e.g. freezing, evaporative losses to the atmosphere, thermal conductivity heterogeneities due to variable saturation) and groundwater flow can significantly perturb a temperature-depth profile.
+These phenomena exhibit seasonality, which would contribute to the errors in the estimated groundwater temperature for particular months.
 Table 3 indicates that the values of B decreased with increasing depth, which we expected given our proposition that B accounts for near-surface phenomena and advective heat transport.
-Clearly, the effects of near-surface phenomenon would decrease with depth; advective heat transport would also decrease with depth given the presence of the clay aquitard (Fig. 2).
+Clearly, the effects of near-surface phenomenon would decrease with depth.
+Advective heat transport would also decrease with depth given the presence of the clay aquitard (Fig. 2).
 In general, the behaviour of the equation parameters (i.e. D, L, and B) is suggestive that they produce the physical effects that we postulated.